The 2026 Portfolio Ping: Beat Decay with Real-Time Updates

 Not every update needs to be a major project launch.
 Establish a mix of content:

-• Minor Pings (Monthly): Adding a new skill or certification, updating a "Recently Used" tech stack, writing a short 300-word reflection on a tool or conference.
+- Minor Pings (Monthly): Adding a new skill or certification from Coursera or Google Career Certificates, updating a "Recently Used" tech stack, writing a short 300-word reflection on a tool or conference.

-• Micro-Pings (Weekly/Bi-weekly): Updating a "Currently Learning" section, adding a link to a recent article you found insightful, tweaking copy for clarity.
+- Micro-Pings (Weekly/Bi-weekly): Updating a "Currently Learning" section, adding a link to a recent article you found insightful, tweaking copy for clarity.
+Designers can add a daily UI challenge from Dribbble; developers can push a learning repo to GitHub.

 Each update is an opportunity to refine your technical SEO.